Submitted by: Grameen Foundation USA

 About Grameen Foundation

 Grameen Foundation is a global non-profit organization that combines microfinance, technology, and innovation to empower the world's poorest people to escape poverty.
-It has established a global network of partners in 22 countries that has impacted an estimated 16 million lives in Asia, Africa, the Americas, and the Middle East.
-Based in Washington, D.C., Grameen Foundation was founded by Alex Counts, who began his work in microfinance with 2006 Nobel Peace Laureate Dr. Muhammad Yunus, the founder of Grameen Bank.
-Dr. Yunus is a founding and current member of Grameen Foundation’s board of directors.
-For more information on Grameen Foundation, please visit www.grameenfoundation.org.
+Based in Washington, D.C., it was founded by Alex Counts, who began his work in microfinance with 2006 Nobel Peace Laureate Dr. Muhammad Yunus, the founder of Grameen Bank.
+Dr. Yunus is a founding and current member of Grameen Foundation's board of directors.
+Grameen Foundation has established a global network of partners in 25 countries that has impacted an estimated 18 million lives in Asia, Africa, the Americas, and the Middle East.
+Through its Strategic Services unit, GF is engaging the global microfinance industry by championing innovations related to capital, poverty measurement and impact, human resources, and technology including the Capital Markets Advisory Center (CMAC), Social Performance Management, Human Resources Management Center, and Grameen Technology Center.
+For more information on Grameen Foundation and Mifos, please visit www.grameenfoundation.org and www.mifos.org.

 For more information on IBM banking solutions, visit www.ibm.com/banking.